website-templates/jekyll-inclusion/README.md

 		- `grunt build` - minifies assets and generates site with jekyll, also processes and mififies generated markup
 		- `grunt theme` - task for theme styling and scripting without site rebuild.
 It inclues sass compile, js concat tasks and copy task that will copy generated css and js right to the _deploy folder and you'll be able to see changes without jekyll build.
 Please note that after this task I suggest you to run `grunt regen` task and then - `grunt build` for final build and further deploy.
 * Jekyll tasks:
-		- `grunt jekyll-build` - task for blogging, generates site with jekyll, processes and minifies generated markup
+		- `grunt publish` - task for blogging, generates site with jekyll, processes and minifies generated markup
 		- `grunt jekyll-deploy` - task for deploy, runs `rakeJekyllDeploy` through `grunt-shell` plugin: commits deploy files and push them to the remote repo.
 		- `grunt deploy` - task for deploy, runs `rakeDeploy` through `grunt-shell` plugin: commits source files, commits deploy files and push all this stuff to the remote repo.